Chapter 21 - IRB Recordkeeping and Retention

 No Human Subjects Research Designation/Exempt Submissions

-For projects determined by the IRB to qualify for a no human subject research designation or exempt status the IRB record will contain the applicable application form, all investigator-IRB correspondence related to the submission and the letter of exempt concurrence.
+For projects determined by the IRB to qualify for a no human subject research designation or exempt status the IRB record will contain the applicable application form, all relevant investigator-IRB correspondence related to the submission and the letter of exempt determination.

 Expedited or Full Board Submissions